gaul/gkeep-fuse/README.md

 # gkeep-fuse

 FUSE interface for [Google Keep](https://www.google.com/keep/).
-Currently supports listing, creating, reading, writing, renaming, and removing notes.
+Supports listing, creating, reading, writing, renaming, and removing notes.
+Notes use titles for the file names when present and an internal Keep identifier when absent.

 ## Installation